muwahidmunsaf/committee-manager/README.md

 ## 📄 License

-This project is private and proprietary to Asad Mobile's Shop.
+This project is private and proprietary to Faisal Mobile's Shop.

 ## 🤝 Contributing